hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 ### To be resolved before implementing:
 - The multi-repository sidebar remote_conf.py file is a little hacky.
 Is there a better way to create a shared sidebar?

-- Are there any disadvantages to mixing `.rst` and `.md` files within the same documentation solution?
+### Future goals
-    - `.rst` directives are powerful, and these files make for good index files.
-Markdown is easier for most contributors to use, and will be good for documenting most features. we don't have a problem using both.
-Does anyone else have a problem with it?
+ - Extract and publish the external interface documentation directly from the code.
+This will be a huge help for users of libraries such as indy-sdk, and provide documentation for the interface of a library and also links to the associated code.